 (a) No structure of a temporary character, trailer, basement, tent, shack, garage, barn or any other outbuilding shall be used on any lot at any time as a residence, either temporarily or permanently.

-(b) Any dwelling or structure erected or placed on any lot in this subdivision shall be completed as to external appearance, including finish painting, within nine (9) months from date of start of construction unless, upon their review or a written request for an extension of time, the Architectural Control Committee grants such an extension.
+(b) Any dwelling or structure erected or placed on any lot in this subdivision shall be completed as to external appearance, including finish painting, within nine (9) months from date of start of construction unless, upon their review or a written request for an extension of time, the Architectural Control Committee and the FFHOA Board of Directors grants such an extension.

 Section 5.
 Signs.
 No sign of any kind shall be displayed to the public view on any lot except one professional sign of not more than one square foot, one sign of not more than five square feet advertising the property for sale or rent, or signs used by a builder to advertise the property during the construction and sale period.